ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 MUST exist the data that was used to apply policy for the given IP address.
 There MUST be a "header_from" element, which will contain the RFC5322.From domain from the message.
-There MAY be an optional "envelope_from" element, which contains the RFC5321.MailFrom domain or the RFC5321.Helo domain that the SPF check has been applied to.
+There MAY be an optional "envelope_from" element, which contains the RFC5321.MailFrom domain that the SPF check has been applied to.
 This element MAY be existing but empty if the message had a null reverse-path ([@!RFC5321], Section 4.5.5).
 There MAY be an optional "envelope_to" element, which contains the RFC5321.RcptTo domain from the message.

 There MUST be an "auth_results" element within the "record" element.
 This will contain the data related to authenticating the messages associated with this sending IP address.
-The "dkim" sub-element is optional as not all messages are signed, while there MUST be at least one "spf" sub-element.
+There MAY be a number of optional "dkim" sub-elements, one for each checked DKIM  signature.
+There MAY be an optoinal "spf" sub-element.
 These elements MUST have a "domain" that was used during validation, as well as "result".
 If validation is attempted for any DKIM signature, the results MUST be included in the report (within reason, see "DKIM Signatures in Aggregate Reports" below for handling numerous signatures).
 The "dkim" element MUST include a "selector" element that was observed during validation.
 For the "spf" element, the "result" element MUST contain a lower-case string where the value is one of none/neutral/pass/fail/softfail/temperror/permerror (See [@!RFC8601]).
 The "dkim" result MUST contain a lower-case string where the value is one of none/pass/fail/policy/neutral/temperror/permerror.
-Both the "spf" and "dkim" results may optionally include a "human_readable" field meant for the report to convey more descriptive information back to the domain holder relating to evaluation failures.
+Both the "spf" and "dkim" results may optionally include a "human_readable" field meant for the report to convey more descriptive information back to the Domain Owner relating to evaluation failures.
 There MAY exist an optional section for "extensions".

 ### Handling Domains in Reports